eduvpn-debian/packaging/README.md

 Create a new EDUVPN package
 ---------------------------

-1 Fork the package to: https://github.com/eduvpn-debian

-2. Create a new git repository on your build system with the same name as your package and run `git init` in it
+1. Create a new git repository on your build system with the same name as your package and run `git init` in it

-3. Download the released tarball for a package. make sure it is named `<name>-<version>.tar.bz2` or `.gz` or `.xz`
+2. Download the released tarball for a package. make sure it is named `<name>-<version>.tar.bz2` or `.gz` or `.xz`

-4. inside the new git repo run `gbp import-orig path/to/<name>-<version>.tar.bz2`
+3. inside the new git repo run `gbp import-orig path/to/<name>-<version>.tar.bz2`

-5. create the debian folder with content.
+4. create the debian folder with content.
 Copy this from an other repo and modify or use `dh_make`.